Fast rise through the ranks of ethics research

 Associate Professor Macaulay rose rapidly through the ranks of ethics and integrity research.
 By 2010, he was one of the youngest professors in his field in the UK.

-He moved to Victoria University of Wellington in 2013 and from 2014 until early 2017 was Director of the Institute for Governance and Policy Studies in the School of Government.
-He is now Associate Dean, Professional Education, in Wellington School of Business and Government.
+He moved to Victoria University of Wellington in 2013 and from 2014 until early 2017 was Director of the Institute for Governance and Policy Studies.

 He says he has particularly enjoyed the supportive research environment and working in a close-knit team.